 And the days weren't any different...he was my shadow.
 Always keeping me in sight.
 Always making sure he knew where I was and what I was doing.
 One day, when I was insisting he take a nap that he was not in favor of, he said, "I don't wike Grandma's house."
 Knowing how much he really does love being here, I didn't take it personally.
 "You know that's not true, silly and you still have to take a nap."

 A couple of weeks later moving day came and I was doing everything I could to not cry in front of him.
 As I was giving him his last "sit down" bath in Grandma's tub he said,

 "Know when I said 'I don't wike Grandma's house?'"
 His big green eyes shone red with tears he was trying hard not to shed.
 (Now, here is where I will remind you that this is a 3 year old talking).

 I said, "I know, honey, I know you didn't mean it."

 He wrapped his arms around me and said, "I wuv you Grandma."

-When he pulled away he gestured widely with his hands and said, "I'll go to Montana and when I'm all done there I'm gonna come back here and wive wif you."
+When he pulled away he gestured widely with his hands and said, "I'll go there and when I'm all done there, I'm gonna come back here and wiv wif you."